jKalfis/pfUI-DQB/README.md

 ## ⭐ Final Note

-pfUI-DQB was created with one simple idea:
+pfUI-DQB was created by jKalfis, with one simple idea:

 > **Keep pfUI.
 Keep its frames.
 Keep its style.
 Just make Blizzard's parchment interfaces look better.**